pyrmont/pondent/README.md

 Pondent runs in your browser and requires no installation.
 However, follow these instructions and you can run it locally or own your own server.

+Note that if you do want to run it yourself, you'll need to register a personal access token.
+The Pondent application will not be able to authenticate if run on a server other than pyrmont.github.io.

 ### Requirements

 Pondent is a client-side JavaScript application written in ClojureScript.
 To